Stomach and oesophageal cancers

 Dumping syndrome

 If surgery has changed the structure of your stomach, partially digested food can go into the small bowel too quickly.
-This can especially be a problem with fluids containing high amounts of simple sugar, such as soft drinks, juices and cordial.
+This can especially be a problem with sugary fluids, such as soft drinks, juices and cordial.

 You may have cramps, nausea, racing heart, sweating, bloating, diarrhoea or dizziness.
 This combination of symptoms is called dumping syndrome, and it usually begins 15–30 minutes after eating.